dnv-opensource/ospx/docs/source/fileFormat.caseDict.md

 {
     components
     {
-        diff_0
+        difference
         {
-            prototype             'subfolder/in/your/library/difference.fmu';
+            fmu             'subfolder/in/your/library/difference.fmu';
         }
-        div_0
+        quotient
         {
-            prototype             'subfolder/in/your/library/quotient.fmu';
+            fmu             'subfolder/in/your/library/quotient.fmu';
         }
-        in_0
+        minuend
         {
-            prototype             'subfolder/in/your/library/constantVal.fmu';
+            fmu             'subfolder/in/your/library/constantVal.fmu';
         }
-        in_1
+        subtrahend
         {
-            prototype             'subfolder/in/your/library/constantVal.fmu';
+            fmu             'subfolder/in/your/library/constantVal.fmu';
         }
-        in_2
+        dividend
         {
-            prototype             'subfolder/in/your/library/constantVal.fmu';
+            fmu             'subfolder/in/your/library/constantVal.fmu';
         }
     }
 }